 (Doughnuts and pastries)

-The advent period also offers an excuse to break out the rolling pin and get baking, with certain baked foods only appearing for the Christmas period.
+The Advent period also offers an excuse to break out the rolling pin and get baking, with certain baked foods only appearing for the Christmas period.
+Among the more popular seasonal treats:

-- Lebkuchen: similar to gingerbread, sold in various shapes, sizes and flavours for eating or as hard-baked decorative shapes that look like they could probably survive a nuclear incident.
+- Lebkuchen: similar to gingerbread, sold in various shapes, sizes and flavours for eating or as hard-baked decorative shapes that look like they could probably survive a nuclear explosion.
 A mainstay of the markets, too

 - Stollen: a seasonal cross between fruit bread and fruit cake.
 A little dry, but lots of people seem to like it